sakets3010/sakets3010.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Saket Singh.
-I am an engineering undergrad for BITS pilani,Hyderabad Campus.
+I am an engineering undergrad from BITS pilani,Hyderabad Campus.
 I am passionate about Badminton.